Reddit stocks: what meme stocks are trending?

 Top Reddit stocks to watch

-Below is a list of the top 10 most mentioned US stocks on the WallStreetBets thread on Reddit over the last 24 hours on October 20, 2021, according to data from Quiver Quantitative.
-Exchange-Traded Funds (ETFs) have been excluded.
+Below is a list of the top 10 most mentioned US stocks on the WallStreetBets thread on Reddit over the last 24 hours on January 27, 2023, according to data from Quiver Quantitative.
+Exchange-Traded Funds (ETFs) and other instruments have been excluded.

-You can trade a variety of stocks with Forex.com in just four steps:
+You can start trading Reddit stocks in just four steps:

 - Open a Forex.com account, or log-in if you’re already a customer.